-Badinter’s book “XY: On Masculine Identity”, explored the possibility of non Rambo-type role models for men, which seemed far more relevant to me than the so-called Men’s Movement around US poet Robert Bly, urging that males paint themselves and run through the scrub or sit nude and screaming on the couch to reconnect with their animal side.
+Badinter’s book “XY: On Masculine Identity”, explored the possibility of non Rambo-type role models for men, which seemed to me far more relevant than the so-called Men’s Movement around US poet Robert Bly, urging that males paint themselves and run through the scrub, or sit nude and screaming on the couch, to reconnect with their animal side.

 The French adjective for this all would be romanesque — novel-like or novelistic — but the common thread is the way women and men interact, a very French subject and pastime.

-But it remains true that women in France are à priori less suspicious of men; French men more broadly interested in women.
+But it remains true that women in France are à priori less suspicious of men, French men more broadly interested in women.
 In the Anglo cultures, and especially in the litigious US, mutual resentment has reached such levels that a solitary man, we’re told, can be scared to share a lift with a woman and vice-versa — her because of sexual harassment, he because of a possible sexual harassment case.
-This is an awful situation for a society to be in, non?
+This is an awful situation for any society to be in, non?